 Supervisors visually checking for PPE during shift changes.

-AI video systems can spot missing PPE in real time, flagging non-compliance for immediate correction.
-Over time, analytics help pinpoint which areas or shifts see the most PPE violations, informing targeted training or process tweaks.
+In environments where specific PPE like safety vests are required, video AI systems can spot missing items, flagging non-compliance for timely intervention.
+Over time, analytics assist in pinpointing which areas or shifts see the most PPE violations, informing targeted training or process tweaks.

 4. Unsafe Behaviors: Rushing, Distraction, and Bypassing Protocols